Missing German man's remains found in Thailand freezer

 Police say the two suspects conspired to murder Mack, then transported and concealed his body.

-Mack was last seen in his Mercedes sedan in Pattaya, according to a missing-person notice put up by his family, who offered 3mn baht (£66,000; $128,000) for information on his whereabouts.
+Mack was last seen in his Mercedes sedan in Pattaya, according to a missing-person notice put up by his family, who offered 3m baht (£66,000; $86,000) for information on his whereabouts.

 The car was found on Sunday in the parking lot of a condominium in Nong Prue, reports say.